sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app.rst

     message = "Successfully Received the Message from Notebook!" restworkflowcontext.outStr(9, title="Message", text=message)

-Prints the Results
+Display the Results
 ------------------

-When you run the application, it utilizes the Jupyter Notebook connection to submit the job and print the response back from the Jupyter Notebook to the Fire Insights UI.
+When you run the Analytical App, it utilizes the Jupyter Notebook `connection` to submit the job to Kubernetes cluster and streams back the response back from the Jupyter Notebook to the Sparkflows Analytical App UI.

 .. figure:: ../../_assets/jupyter/example-app-run.PNG
    :alt: jupyter